We’re a Vancouver social media marketing agency full of great ideas.

 Steve started Sky Alphabet Social Media in the Summer of 2016 and incorporated the company in June 2017.
 He holds a marketing diploma from the Institute of Communication Agencies.
 He has been certified by Google, Hubspot and SEMRush for various digital marketing certificates.

 From 2002-2007 Steve oversaw the investor roadshows of some of the largest IPOs in the world.
-Working alongside Morgan Stanley, Goldman Sachs, UBS and other major investment banks in New York City, Steve was responsible for ensuring international investor marketing campaigns were executed flawlessly.
+Working alongside Morgan Stanley, Goldman Sachs, UBS and other major investment banks in New York City, Steve was responsible for executing international investor marketing campaigns.

 With more than two dozen roadshows to his credit, Steve’s ability to create investor content while managing the complexity of large group meetings around the world earned him top spots at some of the world’s most prestigious IR marketing firms, including Imagination (GIC USA) and The Global Consulting Group.